Headaches: why they occur and what you can do to prevent them

 Practice stress reduction techniques, such as reducing tasks on your to-do list and exercising.

 Excess Estrogen.
 Aging and stress seem to be the cause of damn near everything!
 Hence they, too, can cause excess estrogen.
-If you have been diagnosed with fibroids or endometriosis, you have painful periods, or you experience mood swings, PMS, depression, irritability, anxiety, insomnia or brain fog - oh yes, and headaches! - let this be another firm reminder to prioritize reducing stress and developing constructive coping methods for yourself!
+If you have been diagnosed with fibroids or endometriosis, you have painful periods, or you experience mood swings, PMS, depression, irritability, anxiety, insomnia or brain fog - oh yes, and headaches! - let this be another firm reminder (yes, we're getting bossy here, but only because we don't want you to be in pain!) to prioritize reducing stress and developing constructive coping methods for yourself.

 There are many other factors that can cause estrogen levels to rise above normal.
 Here are a few: